-If no one has told you how to plan for a substitute, the day after your first absence can be an unpleasant wake-up call.
-Here are four things to keep in mind, plus a short list of the paperwork that goes into a basic sub plan.
+Here are a few things to keep in mind when planning for a substitute, plus a short list of the paperwork that goes into a basic sub plan.

 Most subs won’t teach a lesson for you even if you leave a fabulous, clearly written plan, so don’t use up a great lesson on a day you won’t be there to teach it.

 Threaten, promise, or plan a quiz for the day you return to encourage good work and behavior.
-Expect to get somewhere between 25 and 75 percent of what you asked for.
 If possible, ask the teacher next door to check in.
-When you return, have some plan to deal with students who gave the substitute problems.
+But then, be realistic: you’ll probably get somewhere between 25 and 75 percent of the behavior you asked for.
+When you return, it can be helpful to have some plan to deal with students who created problems for the substitute.
+(But if you don’t, this is an area where you can forgive yourself, especially because it’s hard to know what happened while you were gone.)

-4. If a substitute does a great job, let them know.
-And try to get their contact information.
+If a substitute does a great job, let them know.
+And try to get their contact information for the future.

 Trust me, other teachers do this.